 9. You have fewer mood swings

-We all know how important it is to stick to our goals when it comes to dieting.
+We all know how important it is to stick to our goals regarding dieting.
 But sometimes, life gets in the way.
 However, you can still achieve success while maintaining good relationships with friends and family members when you’re on an intermittent fasting schedule.

 10. You get stronger